gitname/react-gh-pages/README.md

   - Fill in the form as follows:
     - **Repository name:** You can enter any name you want.

-      > The name you enter will show up in a few places: (a) in the heading at the top of the repository's pages on GitHub, (b) in the URL of the repository, and (c) in the URL of the deployed React app.
+      > The name you enter will show up in a few places: (a) in references to the repository throughout GitHub, (b) in the URL of the repository, and (c) in the URL of the deployed React app.

       For this tutorial, I'll enter: `react-gh-pages`.